An new polar factor retraction on the Stiefel manifold with closed-form inverse: Conclusions and future work

 \section{Conclusions and future work}

-By a modification of the classical polar factor retraction on the Stiefel manifold, we provided a new Stiefel retraction that is second-order accurate under the Euclidean metric and features a closed-form inverse.
+By a modification of the classical polar factor retraction on the Stiefel manifold, we introduce a new Stiefel retraction, the polar-light retraction, which is second--order accurate under the Euclidean metric and admits a closed-form inverse.

-The proposed polar-light retraction incurs a higher computational cost in forward evaluation compared to the classical polar factor retraction, mainly owing to an additional $(n\times p)$ times $(p\times p)$ matrix-matrix product in the factor $(U(\exp_m(A)-A) + \xi)$ in \eqref{eq:psi_U_Onp2_efficient}.
+The proposed polar--light retraction incurs a higher computational cost in forward evaluation compared to the classical polar factor retraction, mainly owing to an additional $(n\times p)$ times $(p\times p)$ matrix-matrix product in the factor $(U(\exp_m(A)-A) + \xi)$ in \eqref{eq:psi_U_Onp2_efficient}.
 However, its inverse can be computed more efficiently.
-This may be beneficial in logarithm-heavy calculations such as computing Riemannian barycenters.
+This may be beneficial in logarithm--heavy computations, such as when computing Riemannian barycenters in large dimensions, as well as when performing Hermite interpolation, similar to \cite{jensen2025maxvol} for the Grassmann manifold.

-We see the main benefit in having a closed-form expression for the inverse of the polar-light retraction.
-The formulas make it explicit how the independent parameters $A\in \Skew(p)$, $B\in \R^{(n-p)\times p}$ of a Stiefel tangent matrix $\xi = \mathbf{Q}\left[\begin{smallmatrix} A\\ B \end{smallmatrix}\right]$ enter the calculation.
-Preliminary numerical experiments show that the polar-light retraction is consistently closer to the associated Stiefel geodesics than the classical polar factor retraction. {\em In particular, the contribution of the $A$-block is captured more accurately by the polar‑light retraction.} (For $A=0$, the polar-light retraction and the full polar factor retraction coincide.)
+The formulas for the closed-form expression for the inverse polar-light retraction make it explicit how the independent parameters $A\in \Skew(p)$, $B\in \R^{(n-p)\times p}$ of a Stiefel tangent matrix $\xi = \mathbf{Q}\left[\begin{smallmatrix} A\\ B \end{smallmatrix}\right]$ enters the calculation.
+Numerical experiments show that the polar-light retraction is consistently closer to the associated Stiefel geodesics than the classical polar factor retraction. {\em In particular, the contribution of the $A$-block is captured more accurately by the polar‑light retraction.} (For $A=0$, the polar-light retraction coincides with the full polar factor retraction.)
+To decrease computational costs, the matrix exponential and matrix logarithm functions may be consistently replaced with their Cayley approximations without compromising the second-order property of the retraction.
+Moreover, in light of \Cref{sec:exp_pod}, the inverse polar factor retraction may degenerate quicker than that of the polar-light.

-Having a closed-form expression at hand may also be advantageous when conducting Hermite interpolation as is done in \cite{jensen2025maxvol} for the Grassmann manifold.

-There is room for computational improvements.
-The matrix exponential and matrix logarithm functions may be consistently replaced with their Cayley approximations

-without compromising the second-order property of the retraction.
-Likewise, one may approximate $(\exp_m(A)-A)\approx I+\frac12A^2$ in $(U(\exp_m(A)-A) + \xi)$ and adjust all other terms accordingly to get an even more efficient forward second-order retraction.
-Yet, when doing so, we expect that computing the inverse would fall back to solving a matrix equation similar to the full polar factor retraction.